vsushko/full-stack-projects/README.md

-# Java & Spring Boot, JavaScript & React full stack application
+# Java & Spring Boot, JavaScript & React, MySQL full stack application

 A full stack applications written in Java & JavaScriiipt with demonstrates using of such technologies like , Spring Boot, React/Redux and Bootstrap.